Duties of an executor – an executor’s checklist

 • File outstanding tax returns (including terminal return)

-• File estate tax returns
+• File final estate tax returns

 • Obtain tax clearance certificate